Charles Dissels

 Charles Dissels (born 21 December 1984 in Amsterdam) is a Dutch footballer who plays as a winger.
 He formerly played for FC Volendam, Sparta Rotterdam, SC Cambuur and Almere City.

 Club career

-Dissels, the son of a Surinamese father and a Moluccan mother, was schooled in the youth departments of FC Amstelland, FC Abcoude and FC Volendam and made his debut for Volendam's main squad on 6 December 2003 in their 7–0 away defeat to PSV.
+Dissels, the son of a Surinamese father and a Moluccan mother, was schooled in the youth departments of FC Amstelland, Abcoude and FC Volendam and made his debut for Volendam's main squad on 6 December 2003 in their 7–0 away defeat to PSV.
 He became the club's top scorer for the 2006–07 season, with 12 goals.
 He moved to Sparta Rotterdam for the 2007–08 season.

 After the relegation of Sparta at the end of the 2009–10 season he returned to FC Volendam on a free transfer.
 After a season at SC Cambuur, Dissels joined Almere City in 2012.
-He later had a spell with amateur side Magreb '90, but left the club after it was left in turmoil due to their chairman being jailed in Turkey.
+He later had a spell with the amateur side Magreb '90, but he left the club after being left in turmoil due to their chairman being jailed in Turkey.